tresoldi/malign/README.md

   - Describe in more detail the filling methods, for example how they (especially `standard`) are kinds of MLE
   - Implement UPGMA/NJ multialignment?
+  - Expand the "longest product" multiwise method to a. include lengths other than the longest (which will probably score lower), as long as they are computable, and b. potentially use the dumb alignment method and just add gaps
+  - Add a partial function for only the best alignment (k=1)

 ## Community guidelines